bybit-exchange/api-connectors/swagger-gen/javascript/docs/ConditionalApi.md

 <a name="conditionalNew"></a>
 # **conditionalNew**
-> Object conditionalNew(side, symbol, orderType, qty, price, basePrice, stopPx, timeInForce, opts)
+> Object conditionalNew(side, symbol, orderType, qty, basePrice, stopPx, timeInForce, opts)

 Place a new conditional order.